Site Rep vs Chatbase

 How Site Rep is different

-- Flat pricing with no credit math: Site Rep Starter is $9/month for 1,000 source-backed replies.
-Chatbase bills per message credit, and each reply can cost more than one credit depending on the model, with optional auto-recharge that adds credits — and cost — when you run low (as of June 2026 — see chatbase.co/pricing).
+- Local checkout pricing with no credit math: Site Rep shows the exact buyer-local total before payment and Starter includes 1,000 source-backed replies.
+Chatbase bills by message credits, and auto-recharge adds paid credits when your threshold is reached (as of June 2026 — see chatbase.co/pricing).

-- Cited or it refuses: every Site Rep answer shows its source, and a question your pages don't cover becomes a lead plus an owner repair item rather than a guess.
+- Source-backed handoff: every Site Rep answer shows its source, and a question your pages don't cover becomes private follow-up instead of a guess.
+It can become a lead when the visitor leaves contact details.

-- A public trust ledger at /trust separates confirmed controls from unverified claims.
+- Public trust notes at /trust separate confirmed controls from what is not included today.

 Where Chatbase may fit better